Christopher-James-Francis-Rodgers/Visual-Studio-Code---workbench.colorCustomizations-List-for-settings.json/README.md

 [End: Quote]

-### Beware of overlapping Background (BG) Color 'Opacity'/'Transparency' Conflicts Within Editor Panes
+### Beware 'Opacity'/'Transparency' Conflicts in Editor Panes from overlapping Background (BG) Colors

 When two (or more) background color (BG color) CSS decoration declarations apply to the same text character(s), as for example, when 'selecting' text that already has a modified background color because it is a 'Find' (a search result)...